FarhanNoor02/planar_dos/README.md

 Fully Enclosed 3D Box:

 The plot is enclosed in a 3D box with dashed lines along the edges, ensuring a clean and professional appearance.
+As shown above

 # Input Data: